brson/hackmd-collab/compile-time-2.md

 - through a succession of passes, that AST is refined into increasingly detailed "intermediate representations" (IRs)
 - the entire final IR is passed through a code generator to emit machine code

-I am calling this the "batch compilation" model.
-I don't know what others call it.
+This is the batch compilation model.
 This architecture is vaguelly how compilers have been described academically for decades; it is how most compilers have historically been implemented; and that is how `rustc` was originally architected.
 But it is not an architecture that well-supports the workflows of modern developers and their tooling, nor does it support fast recompilation.

 Today, developers expect instant feedback about the code they are hacking.
 When they write a type error, the IDE should immediately put a red squiggle under their code and tell them about it.
 It should ideally do this even if the source code doesn't completely parse.